Floyd Soileau: Biography

 Soileau was born in Faubourg, a small community between Ville Platte and Washington, Louisiana.
 He grew up speaking Cajun French and did not speak English until attending school at the age of 6 years.
 In his junior year of high school, he did an afternoon Cajun music show as a part-time job with KVPI radio in Ville Platte.
 After graduating from Ville Platte High School in 1956, he opened a small record store, Floyd's Record Shop and discovered that although people were still interested in them, Cajun French records were no longer being produced.
 With the financial help of a friend, Ed Manuel (a juke box operator from Mamou, Louisiana), who wanted new French records for his juke boxes, Floyd released his first record on the Big Mamou label by artists Austin Pitre and Milton Molitor.
 In 1957 Lawrence Walker and Aldus Roger helped Floyd launch his own label, Swallow Records.
+The following year, he joined Broadcast Music, Inc. as a publisher under the company name of Flat Town Music.
+"Flat Town" was chosen as English for "Ville Platte," but also because Soileau's initial submissions were rejected for similarity to existing BMI members, and he figured that "flat town" would not already be in use.

+In 1958, Soileau launched Floyd's Wholesale Distributing Co., which also specialized in servicing jukeboxes and record stores in the region.
+In 1964, the record shop moved to a larger location on Ville Platte's Main Street.
+In addition to records, and eventually cassettes and CDs, the shop carried books, musical instruments, souvenirs, and photography supplies, and even developed film.